 Seemingly unsatisfied, Disney acquired Lucasfilm for an estimated $4.05 billion in 2012.
 They announced mainline sequels and spin-offs of both film and TV proportions to the adored Star Wars franchise, driving fans absolutely ballistic with glee.
 The success of the Lucasfilm acquisition has grown so great, fans hungrily count down until the annual release of new Star Wars merchandise.
 Christened by Disney as “Force Fridays”, these waves of goods boosted their merchandise sales by 4.4% in 2017.

 To put it plainly, Disney has birthed its own personalized Black Friday cash-surge.

 At the end of 2017, Disney was still being driven by the momentum.
 The company announced intentions to seize Fox, whose assets spell another financial boom for an already massive company.
-This move begs a question to hardcore, lifetime fan of Disney: What exactly, has the Disney Company actually worked for to earn its gigantic surge in capital?
+This move begs a question to hardcore, lifetime fan of Disney: What work exactly has the Disney Company done to actually earn its gigantic surge in capital?
 These acquisitions have merely siphoned cash away from Disney’s disadvantaged competitors, and as fans may know, Disney’s past is the best indication for why the company needs competition to remain one of the film industry’s best creative forces.